laurelherting/lmh-headspace/AWS/examTips.md

   * makes it easy to process large amounts of data efficiently
   * specifically designed to assist in processing large data sets

+### DMS
+* Project requires 90 hours of computing time, no deadline, work can be stopped and restarted without adverse effect: spot instances (cost effective)
+* migrate an existing database to AWS